AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 </tr>
 </tbody></table>

 Now we need to convert this data table into an acceptable format.
 In terms of AnyChart data model we have 2 charts with one series of data (rates) each with dates as categories.
 Each point in series represents one date and the rate.
-Converted Data looks like:
+Converted data looks like:

 ```
     var stage = anychart.graphics.create('container');